exasim-project/FoamAdapter/doc/development/architecture.rst

 This dynamic rebuilding of the model enables true runtime extensibility and ensures that input validation and schema generation always match the available plugins.
 The `plugin_model` attribute needs to be called to obtain the up-to-date model for the plugin type.

+Concept
+^^^^^^^
+FoamAdapter implements a runtime-extensible plugin/config system using Pydantic discriminated unions and a registry pattern.
+The core idea is to allow new plugin types (e.g., models, fields, solvers) to be registered dynamically, either at runtime or via Python entry points (setuptools).
+Each plugin family (such as physics models or boundary conditions) is managed by a registry, which collects all available plugin classes and exposes a unified configuration model for input validation and schema generation.

+Plugins are registered using a decorator-based API, making it easy for users to define and integrate new modules.
+The system automatically generates a Pydantic model that validates configuration and provides a JSON schema for UI, documentation, and input validation.

 Usage
 ^^^^^
 To add a new plugin, users simply define a new Python class for their model or field and register it with the appropriate base class: